Workbench Commit API Reference

 Example Request

-For additional examples and scenarios, download the developer toolkits and see Using Postman and Developer Toolkits.
+For additional examples, download the developer toolkits and see Using Postman and Developer Toolkits.

-No message payload required for workbench commit.
-The following optional payloads are supported.
+No message payload is required for a workbench commit.
+The following examples show some of the optional payloads supported.

-Send the following optional payload to send a ReceivedFrom object.
-This allows online travel agencies (OTAs) and agents using the Deem platform to send a receive field at reservation creation or update.
+The following optional payload sends a ReceivedFrom object that allows online travel agencies (OTAs) and agents using the Deem platform to send a receive field at reservation creation or update.
 This object is not returned in the reservation retrieve.

 Example Response

-Because a workbench commit can be used to conclude multiple scenarios - including but not limited to creating a reservation, updating an existing reservation, adding seats or ancillaries, exchanging a ticket - any workbench commit response may vary from the examples shown here.
+Because a workbench commit is used to conclude multiple scenarios - including but not limited to creating a reservation, updating an existing reservation, adding seats or ancillaries, exchanging a ticket - any workbench commit response may vary from the examples shown here.

-For additional examples and scenarios, download the developer toolkits and see Using Postman and Developer Toolkits.
+For additional examples, download the developer toolkits and see Using Postman and Developer Toolkits.